-PROTECTION OF INTELLECTUAL PROPERTY
+I. PROTECTION OF INTELLECTUAL PROPERTY

-(1) Trademarks Systems (WT/DS176; US Omnibus Act 211) <Outline of the measure>
+1. Trademarks Systems (WT/DS176; US Omnibus Act 211)

 Section 211 of the Omnibus Act of 1998 prohibits US courts from approving and executing ownership on behalf of Cuban nationals of trademarks, etc. that are related to assets confiscated by the government of Cuba, but this provision does not apply to US national successors, etc.